Zeffy vs. Crowdfunding Platforms – Zero Fees, Built for Nonprofits (2025) | Zeffy

 🤝

-Most crowdfunding tools focus on one-off campaigns.
-Zeffy helps you build lasting donor connections with CRM and follow-up tools.
+Crowdfunding platforms focus on short-term campaigns.
+Zeffy helps you build lasting donor relationships with recurring giving, donor tracking, and automated thank-yous that keep supporters engaged year-round.

 🌟

-Crowdfunding platforms serve businesses and individuals too.
-Zeffy is purpose-built for nonprofits with donor stewardship and mission focus.
+Crowdfunding platforms serve individuals, businesses, and nonprofits.
+Zeffy is purpose-built for nonprofits with donor management, tax receipts, and features that help you steward relationships professionally.

-Most crowdfunding platforms were built for one-time campaigns and product launches, not ongoing nonprofit fundraising.
-They charge 3-5% in platform fees, focus on viral marketing over donor relationships, and don't include the tools nonprofits actually need day-to-day.
-Zeffy is purpose-built for small nonprofits with zero fees ever, plus built-in donor management, event ticketing, recurring donations, and professional receipting.
-You get everything in one place without losing money to fees or juggling multiple tools.
+Most crowdfunding platforms were built for product launches and creative projects, not ongoing nonprofit work.
+They charge 3-5% in platform fees plus payment processing costs, and they're designed around one-time campaigns rather than building lasting donor relationships.
+Zeffy is 100% free and built specifically for nonprofits — you get donation pages, event ticketing, donor management, and recurring giving tools all in one place.
+No fees means more money for your mission, and our tools help you steward donors year-round, not just during campaigns.

-Yes, Zeffy is 100% free for nonprofits.
+Yes — Zeffy is completely free for nonprofits.
 No platform fees, no monthly charges, no hidden costs.
-We're supported when donors choose to leave a voluntary contribution to Zeffy (most do, but it's always optional).
-Unlike crowdfunding platforms that take a cut of every donation, every dollar donated to your cause stays with your mission.
-That means if you raise $5,000, you keep all $5,000 to fund your programs.
+You get everything: donation forms, event ticketing, peer-to-peer fundraising, donor management, email communications, and more.
+We stay free because donors can choose to leave a small voluntary contribution to support Zeffy, but that's entirely optional.
+Unlike crowdfunding platforms that take a percentage of every donation, you keep 100% of what your supporters give.

-Zeffy includes everything small nonprofits need in one platform: donation forms, event ticketing, peer-to-peer fundraising, auctions, memberships, donor management, and email communications.
-Most crowdfunding platforms only handle basic donation collection, so you'd still need separate tools for events, donor follow-up, and recurring gifts.
-With Zeffy, you can replace multiple paid tools with one free platform that handles your entire fundraising workflow.
+Zeffy includes real human support as part of our free platform — no extra charges for help.
+Most crowdfunding platforms offer basic FAQ support or charge extra for guidance.
+We know small nonprofit teams are juggling multiple roles, so we provide onboarding help, campaign setup assistance, and ongoing support via chat and email during business hours.
+You're not just getting software; you're getting a partner who understands nonprofit work.

-With Zeffy, you can have professional donation pages live in minutes, not days.
-Most crowdfunding platforms require you to build individual campaigns from scratch, write compelling copy, set funding goals, and navigate complex approval processes before going live.
-Zeffy gives you ready-to-use templates for donations, events, and memberships that you can customize with your branding and launch immediately.
-No campaign approval delays, no waiting periods, and no pressure to hit arbitrary funding targets.
-You can start collecting donations today and keep building your fundraising program as you go.
+Zeffy consolidates all your fundraising needs into one platform — donations, events, auctions, memberships, donor management, and communications.
+Most crowdfunding platforms only handle campaign-style fundraising, so you'd still need separate tools for event ticketing, donor tracking, email follow-ups, and recurring gifts.
+That means learning multiple systems, paying multiple fees, and manually moving data between platforms.
+With Zeffy, your donation page connects to your event registration, which feeds into your donor CRM, which triggers your thank-you emails — all automatically.
+One login, one dashboard, one place to see how your fundraising is really performing.

 Zeffy is the fundraising platform that cuts out the fees, clears up your tech mess, and puts your cause first — so your team, even if you're a small team wearing many hats or a one-person show, can focus on what really matters.